 Based on initial impressions, the support is good and you get to control a lot of what the tool does.
 Obviously, the main goal of people who try it is to have websites and keywords rank high faster through this tool.

-Compared to other similar tools on the market, Magic Submitter certainly does have it’s pros and there are initial results that you will likely see from it.
+Now with this alternative mentioned, let me say that before I get on with this review, that compared to other similar tools on the market, Magic Submitter certainly does have it’s pros and there are initial results that you will likely see from it.

 However, I can’t give it a thumbs up because…